NOTE: We earn from qualifying purchases made via Amazon Associates and other affiliate programs. Learn more.

-The Casper Original Foam mattress is made of four layers of foam.
-It underwent a recent redesign – it used to have three layers.
+The Casper Original Foam mattress is made of three layers of foam.

-The first layer uses latex-like open cell foam for lumbar support, cooling, and responsiveness.
+The first layer uses an exclusive open cell foam for lumbar support, cooling, and responsiveness.
 Casper calls it Airscape™ foam.

 At the bottom of the Casper Original is a high-density base layer that provides deep compression support and years-long durability.